How to Pitch and Get Published, According to a Magazine Editor

 If you’ve never met the editor you’re pitching to in person, make sure you let them know who you are and what experiences you have that give you clout.
 I’d probably start with something along these lines:

 Hi there!
 My name is Austen Tosone and I’m a writer and editor living in New York.
 My work has been published in Interview, NYLON, New York Magazine, Cosmopolitan, and Bustle, and I’m very interested in contributing to your publication.

 Also, if someone referred you, state that in the first few sentences as well!
 I’m always more likely to respond if I see that a former colleague or a friend passed along my contact info along to you.
 Bonus points if they give me a heads up that someone will be reaching out.

 Keep it short and sweet

 Speaking from experience as a magazine editor, our schedules can get insanely busy.
 Sometimes I am so in over my head writing, editing, or trying to wrangle different parts of an upcoming photo shoot or interview, that I can’t constantly monitor my email for brilliant pitches.
 Realistically, I’m probably only going to spend a few seconds looking at an email from someone I don’t know, so if you’re cold-pitching an editor you’ve never met, let them know you respect their time by keeping it as concise and specific as possible.
+If you want to see the exact email templates that I’ve used to pitch, you can find them in Right on Pitch.
 My favorite way to receive pitches is with a hed (headline) and a 2-3 sentence description of what the story will be about and how it will be reported.

 Here’s an example of a pitch for a story I wrote for NYLON’s website: